tonai/Lightning-talks/JavaScript/01_Vanilla/05_Prototype-and-classes.md

 ### Value of `this` within a classic function in strict mode

-When there is no current object , in strict mode, the value of this in non-method function is undefined.
+In strict mode, the value of `this` in non-method function is undefined.

 Example :
 ```javascript